-Dosage of meperidine hydrochloride should be carefully adjusted according to the severity of pain and the response of the patient.
-Reduced dosage is indicated in poor-risk patients, in the very young or very old, in patients with impaired renal or hepatic function and in patients receiving other central nervous system depressants.
+Reduced dosage is indicated in the very young or very old, in patients with impaired renal or hepatic function and in patients receiving other central nervous system depressants, including phenathiazines and other tranquilizers.
 For surgical patients, dosage should be based on response of the patient, other premedication and concomitant medications, the anesthetic being used and the nature and duration of the operation.

 How is Meperidine Injection Supplied